hydro

 Returns:

-The calculated total dissolved solids (TDS) value.
+The calculated total dissolved solids (TDS) values.

 Type